 The problem with having users to generate their own questions is that it allows them to generate very insecure questions, or even bypass the whole point of having a security question in the first place.
-Here are some real world examples that illustrates this point:
+Here are some real world examples that illustrate this point:

 - "What is 1+1?"